samdark/samdark.github.io_source/content/blog/sms-security.md

 Everything is great, right?
 Well, no. Depending on the usage it could be a bad idea.

+## TL;DR

+- Do not ever use SMS to restore password or authenticate.
+- SMS for two factor authentication isn't too bad but more secure solutions should be used where possible.

 ## What is wrong with SMS?

 The problem is that SMS is insecure channel.
 2016 clearly proved that.
 Details are summed well in Fortune's